-The AFEI-FBF Code incorporates material from directive 2003/6/EC on insider dealing and market manipulation (Market Abuse Directive), together with its implementing directives, most notably directive 2003/125/EC of 22 December 2003 on fair presentation of investment recommendations and the disclosure of conflicts of interest (these directives are all due to be transposed into national law shortly).
-The Code should also make it possible to limit the extent of subsequent modifications that firms will be required to make in the light of directive 2004/39/EC on markets in financial instruments (Financial Instruments Markets Directive).
-The implementing measures for this text are currently in preparation.
+The AFEI-FBF Code incorporates material from the General Regulations of the French securities regulator, Autorité des Marchés Financiers (AMF).
+It also takes into consideration Directive 2003/6/EC on insider dealing and market manipulation (Market Abuse Directive), together with its implementing directives, most notably Directive 2003/125/EC of 22 December 2003 on fair presentation of investment recommendations and the disclosure of conflicts of interest.
+(These directives are due to be transposed into national law shortly.)
+The Code should also make it possible to limit the extent of subsequent modifications that firms will be required to make in the light of Directive 2004/39/EC on markets in financial instruments (Markets in Financial Instruments Directive, MiFID).
+The implementing measures for MiFID are currently in preparation.